-In our nature, half of the beast is the ferocious animal born to survive, devour and proliferate, the sub-human persistent in our body;
+In the dual nature of a person, half of the beast persists from the ferocious ancestral animal born to survive, devour and proliferate with no qualm, the sub-human inevitable in our body;

-However, my main concern, beyond the atrocity of one or another, is a collective Beast among us, inheritor of horde-lords, tyrants, absolute rulers, dictators, inquisitors, terror-mobs.
-The philosophers call the beast-of-beasts totalitarianism.
-This form of society is the unleashed will to overpower which, in the name of some unique doctrine, turns masses of people from ends, from persons, into means and objects, used an abused and soon corrupted themselves, accomplices to intolerable wrongdoing.
+Beyond the individual evildoers, beyond the atrocity of one or another, my main concern in this text, is a Collective Beast among us, inheritor of the crushing authoritarianism of chiefdoms, hordes, tyrannies, absolute kingdoms, dictatorships, inquisitions, lynching mobs, police-states and revolutionary terrors.
+Today the philosophers call the beast-of-beasts totalitarianism.
+This form of society is the unleashed will to overpower which, in the name and with the help of some monolithic doctrine, whichever comes handy, turns masses of people from ends, from persons, into means and objects, used and abused and soon corrupted themselves, accomplices to intolerable wrongdoing.

-That beast of beasts accomplishes not only to do frightening evil but also to deprave everybody – whole nations - into taking part in evil as a way of life.
-It makes do evil.
+That beast of beasts does and moreover makes do evil; it accomplishes not only to do frightening wrong to its victims but also to deprave everybody – whole nations - into taking part in evil as a way of life.

-While crushing its victims with oppression, harm, torture and death, the big beast aims the ultimate; to turn the victims and the perpetrators alike back from persons into animals and raw material (or to “progress” them into robots).
+While crushing its victims with oppression, harm, torture and death, the big beast aims the ultimate; to turn the victims and the perpetrators alike into inhuman beings: pull them back from persons into animals or to “progress” them into robots and raw material for new barbarianism not yet imagined.

-The cruel individual beast slumbers in all of us, hopefully jailed under layers of civilisation.
+The cruel individual beast -active or passive - slumbers in all of us, hopefully jailed under layers of civilisation.
+It hides behind and among other basic instincts and drives which we socialised and redirected in civilised ways.

-It waits down there in the dark regions of human nature, beneath good and evil; or, it burgeons out of the nightmarish complications of the mind.
+It waits ready to leap, from down there in the dark regions of human nature, beneath good and evil; or, it burgeons out of the nightmarish, unfettered complications of the imagining mind.

 Sometimes you feel a hint of its breath in a contagious bad disposition and lack of sympathy those days when people cannot see each other.

-The occasional burst of subhuman barbarism through the veneer of civilisation is unexplained by real need or urgent cause; it comes from the ancestral vital readiness to overpower and devour, now degenerated into harm for harm's sake.
-This is not a mere hostile disposition or the drive we all have, to lash out, to defend or to take revenge in response to something or someone abusing us; it is the unprovoked urge to do what is well known and intuitively agreed in a given culture to be intolerable or horrible, to give oneself licence to do evil.
+The occasional burst of subhuman barbarism through the veneer of civilisation, seizing a moment of panic or of anarchy, is unexplained by real need or urgent cause; it comes from the ancestral vital readiness to overpower and devour, now degenerated into harm for harm's sake.
+This is not a mere hostile disposition or the drive we all have, to lash out, to defend or to take revenge in response to frustration or someone abusing us; it is the unprovoked predatory urge to do what is well known and intuitively agreed in a given culture to be intolerable or horrible, to give oneself licence to do evil.

-As for the supra-human half of the beast its surge is worse; it comes from cultivated idle hands, armed and amplified with knowledge, theory, power and technology.
-This, as I see it, is made possible by intelligence gone callous and wild under the mask of civilisation.
+As for the relaxed supra-animal, intellectual half of the beast its surge is worse; it comes from cultivated idle hands, armed and amplified with knowledge, theory, power and technology when disconnected from human concern.
+This, as I see it, is made possible by intelligence's capability to become divorced from common sense, gone callous and wild under the mask of civilisation.

-To persecute, to generate fear, the pleasure to hit, to hurt, to torture, the need and enjoyment to bend, to make people do things, to turn them into things, to rape, to kill or at least to bully, to terrorise, to humiliate, to force, to cripple, to dispossess, to plunder, to laminate people equal or to keep them unequal, these urges have no religion, race or ideology the root is the same; this torment of humanity is a fact, biology, omnipresent, normal - behaving like a species of predators; normal for the beast, beastly for Man.
-For while I believe that no one can be held guilty for being born an animal, with a beast inside, there being no guilt either in our most shocking fantasies and thoughts, we are fully responsible for what we do with them.
+To persecute, to generate fear, the pleasure to hit, to hurt, to torture, the need and enjoyment to bend, to make people do things, to turn them into things, to rape, to kill or at least to bully, to terrorise, to humiliate, to force, to cripple, to dispossess, to plunder, to laminate people equal or to keep them unequal, such pleasurable urges of the beastly person, have no religion, race or ideology.
+The root is always the same; this torment of humanity is a fact, biology, omnipresent, normal - behaving like a species of predators; normal for the beast, beastly for Man.
+For while I believe that no one shall be held guilty for being born an animal, with a beast inside, there being no guilt either in our most shocking fantasies and thoughts, we are fully responsible for what we do with them.

-However the best of all for the gestation and return of the Beast is to fatten and divide nations into lonely, frustrated employees and consumers and circus-game audiences and to broadcast stupidity as a way of living until we all became disenchanted, blasé and indifferent to everybody else's suffering.
+However, the best of all for the gestation and return of the Beast is to fatten and divide nations into lonely, frustrated employees and consumers and circus-game audiences and to broadcast stupidity as a way of living until we all became disenchanted, blasé and indifferent to everybody else's suffering.
+Show them atrocity daily until they don't feel anything, until it doesn't mean more than buzzing of flies above corpses seen on screens.

-Alas, that Beast does not even need catastrophe to awaken; human mind and pen and action, politics and economy can be more devastating than the pestilence, the flood, the fire and the quake.
+For alas, that Beast does not even need catastrophe to awaken; human mind and pen and action, cynical politics, religious intolerance and voracious business can be more devastating than the pestilence, the flood, the fire and the quake.

-I asked myself what is worst, besides catastrophe, in teasing out the beast in people - ideas gone feral or wicked people who made it to power?
-On reflection, both; single-minded ideas provide the matches, fools play with them, bad and stupid people misinterpret them or take them for granted, bandits use them to set fires.
-The rest, masses of people who fail to mind, provide the woods to catch the flame and burn themselves alive.
+I asked myself what is worst, besides grand catastrophe, in teasing out the beast in people - ideas gone feral or wicked people who made it to power?
+On reflection, both; single-minded ideas provide the matches, fools play with them.
+Bad people amplify extremes and stupid people misinterpret or take them for granted.
+Finally, bandits use the matches to set fires.
+The rest, masses of people who fail to mind their own best interest, provide the woods to catch the flame and burn themselves alive.

 The visionaries who create our ideals do not seem to know how to make them fool-proof by including some humane moderation.
 They take too little time to imagine consequences.
 Hasty prophets make angels fall; the future giants will have to learn the practical art of protecting their pure vision from the shapeless pygmies walking in the mist and the bandits ready to corrupt them.
-Philosophers need lawyers to provide their words against mischief.
-Maybe the great ideas should also be created with strict usage instructions, an expiry date and a self renewal mechanism that would keep them sane.
+Particularly, they need to protect their good intention from that hateful kind of zealots who claim to serve the good but in fact only irritate and provoke the opposite by means of offense and pestering.
+Philosophers need lawyers to provide their last words against mischief.
+Maybe the great ideas should also be created with strict usage instructions, warning of doubt, mapping of limits, an expiry date and a self renewal mechanism that would keep them sane.

-We do need bold ideals and boundless new dreams to advance.
+We do need bold, generous ideals and boundless new dreams to advance.
 We are made of dreams.
-What intrigues me is how to know when an idea is still a good one - a beam of light to illuminate our way in this world - and when it tips into another pretext for evil to take over and to rage.
+What intrigues me is how to know when an idea is enlightening - a beam of light to illuminate our way in this world - and when it turns lights into our eyes to blind us, when it tips into another pretext for evil to take over and to rage.
 The tipping point may be when the idea becomes more important than the people.

 With bad faith or short-sighted intelligence you can work the opposite from anything; just take it literally and amplify it to absurdity.
+Or denounce a hateful extreme and propose that the opposite extreme is goodness.
 It is sufficient to exaggerate with zeal.
 Strangely, the most sacred ideas of humanity seem easiest to deprave into radical exaggeration or perverse consequences, maybe because they are so pure, so naive, so abstract, so otherworldly... so inhuman.

 The arsonists are easy to find.
 Bad and stupid people, as I observed, do not even need dangerous ideas; they have ways to misunderstand and alter any idea, particularly the excellent ones.
-The individual beast needs only a pretext to move.
-Omnipresent little local beasts manage to twist generous universal concepts into perverse simplifications and one-stop remedies; those simplifications spread irresistibly helped by the immense downwards dragging force of stupidity.
-The potential beasts among us interpret and apply anything falling into their hands with such methods and means that will, without fail, rouse envy, falsity, hate, unfreedom, violence and misery in some new version.
+The individual beast needs only a pretext to move, a flag to wave, a vehicle to ride.
+Omnipresent little local beasts manage to twist generous universal concepts into perverse simplifications and one-stop remedies; those simplifications spread irresistibly helped by the immense downwards dragging force of compliant stupidity.
+The potential beasts among us interpret and apply anything falling into their hands with such methods and means that will, without fail, rouse the same ancestral envy, falsity, hate, unfreedom, violence and misery in some new version.
 Every time they grab some little power, the little beasts pave the road to heaven in such ways that it ends up in hell.

 It is human to be conquered by a new self-fulfilling idea whose time seems to have come .
 We need hope as we need bread, water and air; when we lost hope we are ripe to follow whoever offers it.